mikerhodes/rapport/README.md

 To enable Anthropic models, set an `ANTHROPIC_API_KEY` environment variable to your Anthropic API key.

+Rapport supports the following Claude models:
+- `claude-3-7-sonnet-latest`
+- `claude-3-5-sonnet-latest`
+- `claude-3-5-haiku-latest`

+All Claude models in Rapport support image input capabilities.

 ### OpenAI

 To enable OpenAI models, set an `OPENAI_API_KEY` environment variable to your OpenAI API key.

+Rapport supports several OpenAI models including:
+- `gpt-4.1`
+- `gpt-4.1-mini`
+- `gpt-4.1-nano`
+- `gpt-4o-mini`
+- `gpt-4o`

+OpenAI models in Rapport support image input capabilities.

 ### Watsonx

+To enable watsonx models, you need to set up the following environment variables:

+1. `WATSONX_IAM_API_KEY`: Your IBM watsonx IAM API key (can be a personal API key)
+2. `WATSONX_PROJECT`: Your watsonx project ID

-To enable watsonx models, set both `WATSONX_IAM_API_KEY` and `WATSONX_PROJECT` environment variables to an IAM API key (such as a personal API key) and watsonx project respectively.
-The watsonx project must have an associate watsonx Runtime to work (the Runtime is what runs inference, and other things, in watsonx).
+The watsonx project must have an associated watsonx Runtime to work (the Runtime is what runs inference in watsonx).
+Rapport currently supports several watsonx models including:

+- `ibm/granite-3-8b-instruct`
+- `meta-llama/llama-3-3-70b-instruct`

+The watsonx service endpoints are configured to use the EU region by default (`https://eu-gb.ml.cloud.ibm.com`).

 ### Ollama